Advanced Vocab Words - Set 8 Flashcards

 149

-# Which vocabulary word means the following? v. to obtain by deception or flattery ## Footnote *Hint: starts with "i"*
+# Name the vocab term: v. to obtain by deception or flattery ## Footnote *Hint: starts with "i"*

 inveigle ## Footnote synonyms: manipulate, cajole, ensnare, entice, lure He managed to _inveigle_ the secret from his friend by feigning interest.